Interactive dance performance

 Performed in New York University and Columbia University in May, 2019

 Succumb is the final project for the course Choreographic Interventions at NYU ITP.
 It's an interactive dance performance where we bridge dancers' movement with interactive visual art and projection mapping.
 It was performed at New York University and Columbia University in May 2019.

-Through our performance, we want to tell a story about the relationship between human being and nature.
+Through our performance, we want to tell a story about the relationship between human beings and nature.
 How do we embrace nature?
 How do we react to the change of nature?
 How do we follow the trend of water?
 These are some of the questions we want to introduce by our performance.

 We divide the performance and the visuals into several stages.

 The story starts with one of the dancers doing a very soft and smooth movement.
 She will be painting the floor with her body and flower will grow around her.

 Below is a video demo of how the dancer's movement would interact with the visual.

 The second dancer joins, she will be rain.
 With rain dropping, the painting starts to be washed.
 But the harder the rain drops, the harder the dance trying to save the painting.